Skip to main content

 In general, Primus uses two cryptographic techniques to combine pieces together.

-• MPC-TLS: TLS stands for transport layer security, which is a security protocol that provides privacy and data integrity for Internet communications.
+• MPC-based TLS: TLS stands for transport layer security, which is a security protocol that provides privacy and data integrity for Internet communications.
 Any client can communicate with an Internet server via TLS protocol to achieve conversation security.
 A typical example is that, when you explore the website, you usually find there is a "lock" icon and a "HTTPs" header in the website URL, and that means the ongoing access is securely protected by TLS protocol.

 The client and attestor together simulate an original TLS client, i.e., an attestor will work together with the TLS client to: